History of Lance Armstrong doping allegations: 1995–2005

 According to former cyclist Stephen Swart, Armstrong first began using performance-enhancing drugs during his time with the Motorola cycling team in the mid-1990s, and actively encouraged his teammates to do the same.
 "He was the instigator," Swart told Sports Illustrated.
 "It was his words that pushed us toward doing it."
 Swart also admitted to doping.

 Public accusations of doping against Armstrong were made as early as the 1999 Tour de France.
 Specifically, many European papers contended his victory in Stage 9, where he seemingly ascended the Alps with almost no difficulty, could not have been possible through natural means.
 Armstrong adamantly denied this, and the American press generally supported him.
 Armstrong contended, among other things, that it would have made no sense for him to dope since he lived in France, which has long had some of the strictest anti-doping laws in the world, for most of the year.

 Armstrong was criticized for working with Ferrari, who later claimed that the two were introduced by Belgian cyclist Eddy Merckx in 1995.
 American cyclist Greg LeMond described himself as "devastated" on hearing of them working together, while Tour organizer Jean-Marie Leblanc said, "I am not happy the two names are mixed."
-Following Ferrari's later-overturned conviction for "sporting fraud" and "abuse of the medical profession", Armstrong suspended his professional relationship with him, saying that he had "zero tolerance for anyone convicted of using or facilitating the use of performance-enhancing drugs" and denying that Ferrari had ever "suggested, prescribed or provided me with any performance-enhancing drugs."
+Following Ferrari's later-overturned conviction for "sporting fraud" and "abuse of the medical profession", Armstrong claimed to have suspended his professional relationship with him, saying that he had "zero tolerance for anyone convicted of using or facilitating the use of performance-enhancing drugs" and denying that Ferrari had ever "suggested, prescribed or provided me with any performance-enhancing drugs."

 Ferrari was later absolved of all sporting fraud charges by an Italian appeals court, as well as charges of abusing his medical license to write prescriptions.
 The court stated that it overturned his conviction "because the facts do not exist" to support the charges.
 Ferrari, however, is still banned from practicing medicine with cyclists by the Italian Cycling Federation.
 According to Italian authorities, Armstrong met with Ferrari as recently as 2010 in a country outside of Italy.